-The essentiality of Ground Radar Technology in curbing the present security challenges in some part of the country can never be overemphasized seeing to the fact the technology make uses of pulses electromagnetic radiation to penetrate the surface of the ground, and go below to reveal any anomalies in soil or other materials.
-Its technique is able to detect buried objects and to characterize the subsurface structure and properties in a wide variety of applications (Pettinelli, 1100D).
-Numerous studies describe how ground radar techniques are able to detect electromagnetic anomalies under a variety of conditions, such as the location and orientation of plastic and metal pipes or barrels, reinforcing steel bars, metal nets, voids and fractures in concrete, walls and pavements (Zeng and McMechan, IMMC: Power and Olheoft, IMMY; Tong, IMMII: Pettinelli et al., 1000).
+The essentiality of Ground Radar Technology in curbing the present security challenges in some parts of the country can never be overemphasized seeing the fact the technology makes use of pulses electromagnetic radiation to penetrate the surface of the ground, and go below to reveal any anomalies in soil or other materials.
+Its technique is able to detect buried objects and to characterize the subsurface structure and properties in a wide variety of applications (Pettinelli, 2008).
+Numerous studies describe how ground radar techniques are able to detect electromagnetic anomalies under a variety of conditions, such as the location and orientation of plastic and metal pipes or barrels, reinforcing steel bars, metal nets, voids and fractures in concrete, walls and pavements (Zeng and McMechan, 1997; Power and Olheoft, 1994; Tong, 1993; Pettinelli et al., 2008).

-Griffin and Pippett (10001) stated that the ground radar method provides a high resolution image of subsurface features in the form of a cross-section view that is essentially a map of the variation in ground electrical properties.
+Griffin and Pippett (2002) stated that the ground radar method provides a high resolution image of subsurface features in the form of a cross-section view that is essentially a map of the variation in ground electrical properties.
 They found that these can be correlated with physical changes such as the soil/bedrock interface, the boundary between different soil types, the water table, underground structures such as pipes, cables and tunnels as well as voids and cavities.
-In addition, features in the ground radar section will correlate with the geological profile if, for instance, stratigraphic boundaries representing different rock types correspond to significant variations in the electrical properties, but not necessarily to other physical properties such as density, grain size or chemical composition (Griffin and Pippett, 1001).
+In addition, features in the ground radar section will correlate with the geological profile if, for instance, stratigraphic boundaries representing different rock types correspond to significant variations in the electrical properties, but not necessarily to other physical properties such as density, grain size or chemical composition (Griffin and Pippett, 2002).

 Ground radar is composed of a receiver and transmitter antenna, a control unit, battery supply and a survey cart.
 The control unit is the main part of the ground radar because it controls the whole system.
 It manages the IP protocol link with the laptop and provides the trigger signal and power supply to the antenna.
 The survey cart is equipped with an incremental encoder.
 The incremental encoder is used for precise positioning (cm level) of the centre of the antenna above the ground surface.
 The antenna receives the electrical pulse produced by the control unit, amplifies it and transmits it into the ground or other medium at a particular frequency.
 The antenna frequency is a major factor in depth penetration.
-The higher the frequency of the antenna, the shallower into the ground it will penetrate.
-Although, a higher frequency should be better at detecting smaller targets (this is a function of the wavelength of the transmitted wave).
+The higher the frequency should be better at detecting smaller targets (this is a function of the wavelength of the transmitted wave).
 At the same time, the ground radar can be equipped and synchronized with the Global Positioning System (GPS) to determine the planar sub-centimetre accurate location.